 It was all true.
 Well, mostly true…

 You see, Tom Riddle had discovered around age six that he had these strange powers that could make things happen, not exactly 'cursing', but abnormal abilities.
 Even he had no idea why or how he got them, but it's not like he was going to object to being out of the ordinary in a place where everyone was so painfully boring.
 From what he figures, he was born with them.
 He was born an irregular freak.
-Mrs. Cole had told him his mother had been in the circus.
+Mrs. Cole had told him his mother had been in the circus, when he had a very brief nagging period about where his real parents had gone.
 It made sense he was a freakish being, having being spawned from freaks.
 He hadn't really had much awareness or control over his powers, until a few years ago.
 However, ever since then, he's been using them to torment and torture the other orphans of the orphanage.
 Eventually, everyone started to leave him alone, out of the fear of what he could possibly do to them if they got too close.
 Their imaginations ran wild, but were not considered to be so outlandish since Tom had grown the creativity and mindset of a serial killer.
 In his mind, everyone around him was garbage and filth.
 There wasn't anyone worth talking to or befriending in such a dull, miserable place.
 The others just didn't get what it was like to have all this power and be so viciously different.
 Even at such a young age, they were all engineered to shun the abnormalities that made people different, which evidently left Tom exiled from the others, whether he tortured them with his powers or not.
 He was perfectly fine with it, though.
 He would have rather been left alone anyway.

 Tom looked up from his reading to give the two women, who were both blatantly staring at him from the hall, a glare of pure detest.
 They shot up from their seats immediately and started fast-walking down the hall, clunking over their chairs in a desperate attempt to get away.
 He smirked to himself a little and went back to his reading, like he hadn't done a thing.
 Unfortunately, Tom only got in a few sentences, when Mrs. Cole came marching into the room.
 At first he thought it was to scold him for the obvious act of terror he had inflicted on those hags, however, then he noticed there was a girl awkwardly shuffling behind her.
 Mrs. Cole clapped her hands, getting the attention of all the kids in the room and they all gathered in front of her and the newest arrival.

 "Everyone I'd like to announce we have a new member joining us today.
 Please make her feel welcome."
 Mrs. Cole smiled.
 The kids tried looking behind her, to catch glimpses of this addition, but the girl was hiding silently behind Mrs. Cole, clutching onto her trunk for dear life.
 Tom was the only one to get a real good view of her because he had refused to get out of the corner for something as trivial as a new girl.
 However, he did look at her.
 Tom had glanced at her, out of curiosity and maybe the slightest hope for someone interesting.
 She was staring at him too, just staring at him.
 Her eyes were transfixed on the corner, like she was unsure if he was real or ghost.
 Tom pretended to go back to his book, in the hopes she would quit her incessant stare.
 Finally, after what seemed like several moments, she stopped and walked out in front of Mrs. Cole so everyone could see what Tom saw.
 The girl appeared to be around eight as well.
 Her hair was down in large wavy hazel locks that seemed to perfectly match her eyes and contour her pale rosy cheeks.
 She dressed a little nicer than the other girls, but not very fancy.
 The peter pan collared floral dress rose just above her knees, displaying two short legs with a speckle of scattered scars.
 Tom's stare had gotten caught specifically on the gruesome imperfect sight with a slight curiosity.
 She was a rather plain looking girl, beyond her intriguing series of scars, yet had some sort of radiance about her that made her sparkle and stand out amongst the crowd.
 It was most likely just the illusion of being the shiny new arrival, it would soon go away as she became assimilated into one of them.
-Although, Tom strangely felt that there was something about her that was familiar to him, like he'd seen that incessant stare and hazel eyes before.
-However, there was no possible way he could've known her unless she had been here before, which was even more unlikely, considering your parent's normally only died once.
+Although, Tom strangely felt that there was something about her that was familiar to him, like he'd seen that incessant stare and light eyes before.
+However, there was no possible way he could've known her unless she had been here before, which was even more unlikely, considering both your parents normally only died once.

 "Why don't you introduce yourself, dear?"
 Mrs. Cole suggested, gesturing with her hands for the girl to step closer to the other kids.
 She decided to remain her distance, but still spoke on command.